Wet Sprinkler Systems

 The Solution: Holtec’s Nitrogen Inerting Technology

-With patented and patent-pending innovations, Holtec is on the frontline of utilizing nitrogen gas in sprinkler systems to control corrosion.
+Holtec is on the frontline of utilizing nitrogen gas in wet sprinkler systems to control corrosion.
 Nitrogen gas from cylinders, or in large facilities with multiple zones, from an installed generator, is the effective and environmentally acceptable means of treating this costly problem.
 The approach to excluding oxygen is quite simple and is used frequently, especially in the gas & oil industry, to purge internal oxygen from complex equipment and piping to prevent possible fire or explosion.
 Holtec was the first to recognize that this technology could be transferred for use in complex fire sprinkler piping to eliminate or minimize oxygen in trapped gas within the piping before being filled with water.

-The method uses a series of three or four successive steps of pressurizing the piping with nitrogen gas followed by venting back to atmospheric pressure.
+The method uses a series of three or four successive steps of pressurizing the piping with nitrogen gas followed by manual venting back to atmospheric pressure.

 The technique is described further below: